 Air Conditioners for Cleanrooms

-We offer unitary and custom HVAC systems designed for use in cleanrooms and other critical environments.
+Air Innovations features an entire division dedicated to unitary and custom HVAC systems designed for use in cleanrooms and other critical environments.
+Our clean room air conditioning systems can be tailored to your exact specifications in size, features and functionality.
 Our product offerings include standard and custom cleanroom equipment:

 - ArrayAir: for smaller cleanrooms